douglastjokro/ASL-Identifier/README.md

 - Numpy
 - Scikit-learn

+## Installation
+- Clone the repo
+- Install the dependencies using '**pip install -r requirements.txt**'

-## Usage
+## Execution
-Run **dataInput.py** to capture the image samples.
+1. Run **dataInput.py** to capture the image samples.
 This will create a new directory named sign_language_dataset and populate it with images of the sign language alphabets.
-Run **dataSetBuild.py** to process the captured images and create a new file named signdata.pickle.
+2. Run **dataSetBuild.py** to process the captured images and create a new file named signdata.pickle.
-Run **trainer.py** to train the model using the data in signdata.pickle.
+3. Run **trainer.py** to train the model using the data in signdata.pickle.
 This will create a new file named trainedModel.p.
-Run **classifier.py** to start the webcam and predict the sign language from your hand gestures.
+4. Run **classifier.py** to start the webcam and predict the sign language from your hand gestures.

 ## Credits
 This program was developed by Douglas Tjokrosetio and is based on the Mediapipe library from Google.